egeerardyn/awesome-LaTeX/README.md

 Some of the most awesome editor for LaTeX do just that: edit LaTeX.

-- [Kile](https://kile.sourceforge.io) - A great LaTeX editor originally from the Linux/KDE community.
+- [Kile](https://kile.sourceforge.io) - Great LaTeX editor originally from the Linux/KDE community.
 It runs fine on Windows and OS X as well. ![foss][foss]
 - [TeXMaker](http://www.xm1math.net/texmaker/) - Pretty good alternative to Kile.
 - [TeXStudio](https://www.texstudio.org) - Cross-platform LaTeX editor that stems from TeXMaker.
 - [WinEdt](http://www.winedt.com) - The LaTeX editor many people swear by.
 Only for ![Windows][windows].
-- [TeXnicCenter](http://www.texniccenter.org) - A quite old but free and decent editor for LaTeX. ![Windows][windows]
+- [TeXnicCenter](http://www.texniccenter.org) - Quite old but free and decent editor for LaTeX. ![Windows][windows]
 - [LyX](https://www.lyx.org) - Cross-platform WYSIWYM editor that uses LaTeX behind the scenes to render documents. ![foss][foss]
 - [TeXShop](http://pages.uoregon.edu/koch/texshop/) - No-nonsense editor for LaTeX documents which is included in MacTeX. ![Mac][mac]
 - [TeXWorks](https://www.tug.org/texworks/) - No-nonsense editor for LaTeX code, modeled after TeXShop, but this one is cross-platform. ![foss][foss]